ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 1. Modify it to get 2 new parameters:

-     a. `sortBy` that could take in the values "percentageFunded", "amountFunded" or not be present.
+     a. `sort` that could take in the values "percentageFunded", "amountFunded" or not be present.

-     b. `order` that could take in the values "ascending", "descending" and no value, to which we will asume no sorting is required.
+     b. `sortDirection` that could take in the values "ascending", "descending" and no value, to which we will asume no sorting is required.

      * This means our URL can now take in up to 3 optional arguments.
 The most basic request would look like this `localhost:3000/api/project`.
 But we should be able to query these:
        * `localhost:3000/api/project?funded=true`
-       * `localhost:3000/api/project?funded=true&sortBy=amountFunded` which should default to ascending order.
+       * `localhost:3000/api/project?funded=true&sort=amountFunded` which should default to ascending order.
-       * `localhost:3000/api/project?funded=false&sortBy=amountFunded&order=descending`
+       * `localhost:3000/api/project?funded=false&sort=amountFunded&sortDirection=descending`
        * And all other possible combinations of these params.
-Note that order should only be applied when sortBy is present.
-Otherwise there is no field to sortBy.
+Note that `sortDirection` should only be applied when `sort` is present.
+Otherwise there is no field to `sort`.

 2. To be able to hadle this, you need to add a new step in your route logic.
-Up to **Exercise 2** you had a filter function to remove the posts that you didn't want such as 'Fully funded' or "Not Fully Funded".
-Now, you have to add new functionality to order your posts.
+In **Exercise 2** we filtered posts based on being "Fully funded" or "Not Fully Funded".
+Now, you have to add new functionality to change the ordering of projects:

-     - You need to sort your posts **after** you have filtered the posts, but **before** sending them back
+     - You need to sort projects **after** you have filtered them, but **before** sending them back
-     - Only sort your posts if there is a `sortBy` parameter.
+     - Only sort your projects if there is a `sort` parameter.
-     - If there is a `sortBy` parameter and no `order` , asume it should be ordered ascending.
+     - If there is a `sort` parameter and no `order` , user ascending (i.e. increasing) sort.

 3. Send back the data of the filtered & sorted posts back by doing `res.json(posts)`

-         **Testing**:

-         Start your server and open Postman perform the following requests:
+     **Testing**: Start your server and open Postman perform the following requests:

      1. `GET localhost:3000/api/project`.
 You should get all the projects back.
-     2. `GET localhost:3000/api/project?funded=true&sortBy=amountFunded`.
+     2. `GET localhost:3000/api/project?funded=true&sort=amountFunded`.
 You should only get funded projects, sorted by how funded they are, ascending.
-     3. `GET localhost:3000/api/project?funded=false&sortBy=percentageFunded&order=descending` You should only get unfunded projects, sorted by their percentage of funding, descending.
+     3. `GET localhost:3000/api/project?funded=false&sort=percentageFunded&order=descending` You should only get unfunded projects, sorted by their percentage of funding, descending.

 **2. Making the request **

-Now, we have to add a way for users to sort the posts.
-Follow the following steps.
+Now, we have connect our new route to the page.

-1. Edit the`index.js` file and add two dropdowns:
+1. Edit `views/index.hbs`  and add two dropdowns:

-   1. SortBy, that should contain two options:  "percentageFunded", "amountFunded"
+   1. Sort By, that should contain two options:  "Percentage Funded", "Amount Funded"
-   2. Order, that sould contain two options: "ascending", "descending"
+   2. Order, that sould contain two options: "Ascending", "Descending"

-2. Add a button called "sort" after the dropdowns.
+2. Add a button called "Sort" after the dropdowns.

 3. Add an event listener for this button.
-On the listener, perfom an AJAX GET request to the endpoint defined in the previous step, sending the correct parameters `order` and `sortBy` by getting them from the dropdowns.
+On the listener, perfom an AJAX GET request to `GET /api/projects`, sending the correct parameters `order` and `sortBy` by getting them from the dropdowns.

-**Testing**: To test this request, add a `console.log(req.query)` on the first line of the route made on the step before.
+**Testing**: To test this request:

+ 1. Add a `console.log(req.query)` to the route `GET /api/projects`
- 1. Visit `localhost:3000`  and check your node console.
+ 2. Visit `localhost:3000`  and check your node console.
 It should print a blank object.
- 2. Visit `localhost:3000` select "Percentage Funded" from your sortBy dropdown and click sort.
+ 3. Visit `localhost:3000` select "Percentage Funded" from your sortBy dropdown and click sort.
 Check your node console.
 It should print an object containing  `SortBy: "percentageFunded"`
- 3. Visit `localhost:3000` select "Amount Funded" from your sortBy dropdown, select "Descending" from your orderBy dropdown and click sort.
+ 4. Visit `localhost:3000` select "Amount Funded" from your sortBy dropdown, select "Descending" from your orderBy dropdown and click sort.
 Check your node console.
 It should print an object containing   `SortBy: "amoutFunded", order: "descending"`